-Supervisors are the most significant resource the University provides to support Research Higher Degree (RHD) students.
+Supervisors are the most significant resource the University provides to support Graduate Research Degree students.
 Your relationship with your supervisor is unique and can be negotiated and developed in different ways to suit each of your styles of research, and may change over time.

 Negotiating your relationship with a supervisor, along with any other relationship, can sometimes be difficult.
 Due to the intense nature of this relationship, if any issues arise, you may feel that they are impossible or difficult to resolve.
 Ideally you are surrounded by supportive colleagues and University staff who can help you address any concerns, but sometimes this is not the case.

 It is important to familiarise yourself with not only your roles and responsibilities as a student, but the roles and responsibilities of your supervisor and the department.
 These are outlined in a range of documents at the University depending on whether you are a coursework or RHD student.
 We’ve included links to the key documents below.